mcanouil/quarto-lua-env/README.md

-# Lua Env Extension For Quarto
+# Lua Environment Extension For Quarto

 `lua-env` is an extension for [Quarto](https://quarto.org) to provide access to LUA objects as metadata.